 During the course of the Immersion Week, participants will have the opportunity to visit a wide range of freight-related facilities.
 These will include a retail distribution center, a port terminal site, a cross dock location, a shipper distribution center, and an airport.
 Before each visit participants will meet with operators of each facility to learn about daily operations, trends, issues, and other freight system impacts and issues.
 Participants will be expected to incorporate observations from these visits into their Capstone projects.

 During the Immersion Week: Participants will be assigned to a capstone project group (of 5 to 6 participants), and presented with a project assignment.
 Capstone projects will focus on topics such as freight bottlenecks, economic development, port access, and freight and environmental sustainability.
 The assignment will require integration of the material gathered throughout the Immersion Week through classroom sessions and field visits.
 It is up to each team to formulate questions, identify the needed information, and obtain information from the sources offered during the immersion portion of the Freight Academy.
 Time for team meetings has been included in the program.
-Click here for a sample 2015 capstone project.
+View a sample capstone project.

 After the Immersion Program: Teams will continue to communicate and work on the capstone project during the months following the Immersion Program.
 Teams are expected to submit a written capstone report and presentation.